Payal Arora: In the media

 Arora has been writing about the impact of new digital technologies in the Global South, with a special focus on India, Brazil, Namibia, and Bangladesh where she conducted fieldwork.
 She has been invited by public and private organizations to comment on how to build technologies that include the world.
-Her work has been featured in international media outlets including the Het Financieele Dagblad (Netherlands), The Economist (UK), Quartz (USA), Frankfurter Allgemeine Zeitung (Germany), Canadian Broadcasting Corporation, De Standaard (Belgium), and Times of India.
+Her work has been featured in international media outlets including the Het Financieele Dagblad (Netherlands), The Economist (UK), Quartz (USA), Frankfurter Allgemeine Zeitung (Germany), Canadian Broadcasting Corporation, De Standaard (Belgium), Le Monde (France), and Times of India (India).

 In 2019, she was invited on the "We the People" NDTV Indian Television Talk Show in 2019 to discuss "Is social media deciding self-worth?"
 In 2020, she was invited on the award-winning podcast 99% Invisible on the theme ‘next billion users.’
 On this podcast, she discussed with host Roman Mars on how these new online users are changing the ways in which we think and use technology.
 In 2020 she wrote an op-ed for NRC Handelsblad critiquing the viral essay by Rutger Bregman on "The real lord of the flies" by arguing that it was a typical white savior focused story, and not representative of the historical colonial context.
 She was an early contributor to the Ideas section for the award-winning global media outlet Rest of World, with the opinion piece "AI isn’t going to save us."

+In 2025 she was interviewed as a contributor in the Al Jazeera documentary ‘How Technocracy Has Become Our Reality’, which examines the historical rise of technocratic power and its implications for democracy and participated in a Doha Debates discussion on youth, technology, and the attention economy, examining whether digital platforms empower children or primarily serve commercial interests.